IndexOutOfBound/COMP9004/README.md

   - `default.conf`: Default configuration for parameters.
   - `World.py`: Class of the original World object
   - `People.py`: Class of the original people object
+  - `WorldExtension.py` Class of the extend world object
+  - `PeopleExtension.py` Class of the extend people obect
+  - `./result`:
     - `result.csv`: The result for a single simulation.
 1st row is each tickets' gini index.
 2nd row is each ticket's number of rich.
 3rd row is each ticket's number of middle.
 4th row is each ticket's number of poor.
     - `lorenz_result.csv`: The lorenz points for each ticket.
     - `Experiment_data.csv`: The result of Experiment.
-  - `./graph` Store the graph result
     - `class_plot.png`: The line chart for the poor, the middle and the rich number.
     - `gini_index.png`: The line chart for the Gini index
     - `lorenz_{i}`: the lorenz curve for ticket _{i}_